Woke up and had coffee in the common room. Overheard a girl speaking English, ah conversation!

 I fell asleep again after noting the time!

-This place was a maze and it took me awhile to find my locker to collect my things and towel off and even longer still to find the exit.
+This place was a maze and it took me awhile to find my locker to collect my things and towel off.
+Even longer still to find the exit.

 I passed by everything several times, even locating a small waiting area near the entrance, but it had no exit.